What happens to your pension when you die

 If you have more than one LGPS account (active, deferred or pensioner), held either at Buckinghamshire or another LGPS fund, survivor’s pensions are payable for each.

-You can tell us about anyone that may be entitled to a survivor’s pension via my pension online.
-We will always ask for evidence and relevant official documents before paying out any survivor’s pension.
+You can tell us about anyone that may be entitled to a survivor’s pension via My Pension Online.
+We will ask for evidence and relevant documents before paying out any survivor’s pension.

-If you wish for a spouse or civil partner to receive a survivor's pension, you will need to provide evidence of their relationship to you.
+If you wish for a spouse or civil partner to receive a survivor's pension, evidence of their relationship to you must be provided evidence of their relationship to you.

-We will request a copy of the applicable marriage or civil partnership certificate as well as the survivor’s date of birth verification before paying any pension benefits.
+We will request a copy of the applicable marriage or civil partnership certificate as well as date of birth verification for the survivor before paying any pension benefits.

 If you married or formed a civil partnership after you stopped paying in, some membership won’t be used in the calculation of survivor’s pension benefits.